xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 ## Deployment Recommendations (with labelled transport on Q100/Q200)
 - Spread the ECMP links accross different slice-pairs
 - Keep the bundle members localized to the same slice pair as much as possible
-- LDP allocates lable for all prefixes by default so one way to limit lable consumption is by limiting the prefixes itself.
+- LDP allocates label for all prefixes by default so one way to limit lable consumption is by limiting the prefixes itself.
 So make use of IGP features like 'advertise pasisve-only'(ISIS) , prefix-suppression(OSPF)
-- in case of LDP, allocate labels only for required prefixes only by making use of 'label local advertise' and 'allocate-label' configuration options
+- In case of LDP, allocate labels only for required prefixes  by making use of 'label local advertise' and 'allocate-label' configuration options

 This helps with optimized usage of Encapsulation database for labelled transport.

 ## Conclusion
-With this we come to the end of this article where we dicussed in details on the harware resource usage on Q100/Q200 for the labelled transport with specific focus on Egress large encapsulation database.
+With this we come to the end of this article where we dicussed in details on the harware resource usage with Q100/Q200 for the labelled transport with specific focus on Egress large encapsulation database.
-In the following articles we will deepdive into other hardware resources and different applications.
+In the upcomming articles we will deepdive into other hardware resources and cover different applications.